gwannon/ideasRoleras/BreathlessHistories/TheRiver.md

 \sp

-If you defeat the crawlers, a pixelated face will appear on a LED screen y it begin to shout out.
+If you defeat the crawlers, a pixelated face will appear on a LED screen and it begin to shout out.

 ```
 - I need my bodies.
 I will die without my bodies.
 You have sentence me to disappear!!!